 The majority of centers are near their harmony points.
 Gateways are largely functional.
 Traps, if present, are few — typically zero or one.
 Problems occur against a backdrop of broad functional integration.
 The system has the resources to address them.

 Steady does not mean perfect.
 Several centers may be moderately displaced.
-The difference from Struggling is structural context.
+The difference from Strained is structural context.

 Thriving (80+)